-Financial Application in Real Estate Certificate
+Financial Application in Real Estate Graduate Certificate

-The Financial Applications in Real Estate Certificate prepares students for financial-decision-making roles within the rapidly changing Real Estate industry.
+The Financial Application in Real Estate Graduate Certificate prepares students for financial-decision-making roles within the rapidly changing Real Estate industry.
 Students gain an understanding of the Real Estate development and management processes from both a regulatory and financial perspective.
 Students learn analytical techniques used to appraise, value, and finance both commercial and residential Real Estate properties.

-Stakeholder Value/Functional: Students will demonstrate understanding of financial concepts: the risk-return trade-off, the time value of money, cash flows vs. profits, efficient capital markets, and risk & diversification.
+Outcome 1.1: Students will demonstrate understanding of financial concepts: the risk-return trade-off, the time value of money, cash flows vs. profits, efficient capital markets, and risk & diversification.

-Problem Solving/Critical Thinking: Students will analyze, synthesize, and evaluate information and data as the basis for solving problems and making decisions.
+Outcome 2.1: Students will analyze, synthesize, and evaluate information and data as the basis for solving problems and making decisions.

-Interpersonal/Communication skills: Students will demonstrate the ability to correspond effectively and persuasively in a business format, communicate effectively with individuals and within teams, and present to both individuals and groups clearly and convincingly.
+Outcome 3.1: Students will demonstrate the ability to correspond effectively and persuasively in a business format, communicate effectively with individuals and within teams, and present to both individuals and groups clearly and convincingly.

-Ignatian Values: Students will develop an understanding of--and the ability to apply--the following Ignatian values: a commitment to rigorous education and lifelong learning; an insistence upon ethical decision making; a desire for social justice; and a care and concern for others.
+Goal 4: Students will develop an understanding of--and the ability to apply--the following Ignatian values: a commitment to rigorous education and lifelong learning; an insistence upon ethical decision making; a desire for social justice; and a care and concern for others.

-Practical Financial Knowledge: Students will learn how to: measure risk and estimate expected returns; analyze and value fixed income, equity, and derivative securities; use derivative securities in risk management applications; and construct portfolios suitable for various investor characteristics and objectives.
+Goal 5: Students will learn how to: measure risk and estimate expected returns; analyze and value fixed income, equity, and derivative securities; use derivative securities in risk management applications; and construct portfolios suitable for various investor characteristics and objectives.

 FIN 550Shareholder Value Management (Must be completed before the upper-level courses)3